Former Congressman Chaka Fattah Sentenced To 10 Years In Prison For Participating In Racketeering Conspiracy

 Beginning in 2008, Fattah communicated with individuals in the legislative and executive branches in an effort to secure for co-defendant Herbert Vederman an ambassadorship or an appointment to the U.S. Trade Commission.
 In exchange, Vederman provided money and other items of value to Fattah.
 As part of this scheme, the defendants sought to conceal an $18,000 bribe payment from Vederman to Fattah by disguising it as a payment for a sham car sale.

 Fattah’s four co-defendants Vederman, Brand, Karen Nicholas and Bonnie Bowser were convicted alongside Fattah for charges in connection with the schemes on June 21, 2016.
 Judge Bartle also sentenced Vederman today to 24 months in prison and ordered him to pay a $50,000 fine.
 Sentencing is set for Dec.
 13, 2016 for Brand and Nicholas and Dec.
 14, 2016 for Bowser.

 The FBI and IRS-CI investigated the case with assistance from the Justice Department’s Office of the Inspector General, the NASA Office of Inspector General and the Department of Commerce’s Office of Inspector General.
-Trial Attorneys Eric L. Gibson and Jonathan Kravis of the Criminal Division’s Public Integrity Section and Assistant U.S. Attorney Paul L. Gray of the Eastern District of Pennsylvania are prosecuting the case.
+Assistant U.S. Attorney Paul L. Gray of the Eastern District of Pennsylvania, and Trial Attorneys Eric L. Gibson and Jonathan Kravis of the Criminal Division’s Public Integrity Section are prosecuting the case.